 2. Product Tags

-Product tags are short descriptors you connect to your products.
-They give more detail than simple product names, which are often reflective of broad categories.
-Think about the products you sell, and then think about how many different variations you sell of each.
+Product tags are short descriptors you attach to your products.
+They provide more detail than simple product names and are often reflective of broad categories.
+Consider the products you sell and the variations you sell each.

-Different types of customers search for the products they want to buy in different ways.
-Product tags provide your customers with the ability to narrow their searches down and find exactly what they want more quickly.
+Different types of customers search for the products they want to buy differently.
+Product tags allow your customers to narrow their searches and find exactly what they want more quickly.

-An individual customer might search something like, “pliers,” while a contractor with a greater amount of knowledge and experience would be more likely to search, “5-inch needle nose pliers.”
-Building fine-tuned descriptions into your product tags allows potential customers to find your products via search much more quickly and easily.
+An individual customer might search for something like “pliers,” while a contractor with more knowledge and experience would be more likely to search for “5-inch needle nose pliers.”
+Building fine-tuned descriptions into your product tags allows potential customers to find your products much more quickly and easily via search.

 Remember, search engines return results depending upon where you place keywords, so sprinkling them in various locations within your product pages will return better results.
 Simply incorporating keywords into product titles and descriptions is far too simplistic.